Konloch/bytecode-viewer/README.txt

-Bytecode Viewer is a Java Bytecode Viewer, GUI FernFlower Java Decompiler, GUI Jar-Jar, Hex Viewer, Code Searcher, Debugger and more.
+Bytecode Viewer is a Java Bytecode Viewer, GUI Procyon Java Decompiler, GUI CFR Java Decompiler, GUI FernFlower Java Decompiler, GUI Jar-Jar, Hex Viewer, Code Searcher, Debugger and more.
 It's written completely in Java, and it's open sourced.
 It's currently being maintained and developed by Konloch.

 Code from various projects has been used, including but not limited to: